 - 1. Tilt the outboard up to the trailer position. - 2.
-Turn the outboard so the drain hole is facing downward.
-Remove the drain plug and drain the engine oil into an appropriate container.
-Lubricate the seal on the drain plug with oil and reinstall.
+Turn the steering on the outboard so that the drain hole is facing downward.
+Remove drain plug and drain engine oil into an appropriate container.
+Lubricate the seal on the drain plug with oil and install.